Measurement

 Instrument post-incident reviews.
 Calculate days between implementation of improvement actions

 This customer was a fintech startup, with very limited money and skilled employees.
 It was a greenfield project in every sense, including business processes as well as technical implementation.
 I worked on the single technical team responsible for delivery, and therefore the onus of the entire system was on us.
 It was the classic case for You Build It You Run It.
 To achieve this, automation was key.
 Adoption of Continuous Delivery enabled us to focus our energy on development, not deployments.
 All our changes were tested and deployed through a single automated pipeline, for simplicity and ease of tracking.
 Operational tasks needed to be in code as well, to allow for seamless deployments of infrastructure and application changes.
 Monitoring and system reliability were at the heart of the system design as well, since reduced issues meant more time for development.
 Code quality and system health awareness checks also steered the interests of our team.
 Since the business and operational knowledge was contained within our team, the customer only needed to contact us to raise their issues.
 This meant issues were resolved rapidly, and learnings from the issues were fed back into the design, testing and monitoring of the system.
-Adrian Ng Developer EE Australia & New Zealand
+Developer EE Australia & New Zealand